 § 83-11 Notice of violations; time limit for compliance.

 These or any other roadside or roadbed conditions deemed adverse to the health, safety or welfare of the Village may be cited by the Police Department, Board of Trustees, Planning Board, Building Inspector or Public Works Superintendent.
 Upon written notice from any of these officials, the property owner or occupier shall, within seven days, reply to the Board of Trustees and either request a hearing from that Board or submit a timely plan for correcting the cited conditions.
-The decision of the Board of Trustees shall be binding, and corrective measures must be completed within the Board's specified time period.Section 4.
+The decision of the Board of Trustees shall be binding, and corrective measures must be completed within the Board's specified time period.

+When the Village determines that a utility pole in a Village road right-of-way is damaged and poses a potential threat to public safety, the Village shall notify any public utility with a plant on the damaged pole that it must remove its plant from the damaged pole within 15 days of receiving such notification from the Village.
+For the purposes of this Article, a “plant” shall be defined as the cables, terminal, conductors and other fixtures necessary for transmitting electric, telephone, cable television or other telecommunications service.

+When the Village determines that a double pole is in a Village road right-of-way, the Village will notify the public utility which owns the double pole that the pole must be removed within 90 days or be subject to penalty.
+For the purposes of this Article, a double pole shall be defined as any damaged utility pole or old utility pole from which the plant has been removed, in whole or in part, which is attached or in close proximity to a new utility pole.

+Permit requirements.
+The Village shall include in all permits for the installation or removal of utility poles in Village rights-of-way the following provision:

+The permittee shall have 90 days to remove a double pole following the installation of a new pole in its immediate vicinity.
+Failure to do so may result in penalties as provided by law.

+Section 4.
 Severability.

 If a court of competent jurisdiction determines that any clause, sentence, paragraph, subdivision, or part of this Local Law or the application thereof to any person, firm or corporation, or circumstance is invalid or unconstitutional, the court’s order or judgment shall not affect, impair, or invalidate the remainder of this Local Law, but shall be confined in its operation to the clause, sentence, paragraph, subdivision, or part of this Local Law or in its application to the person, individual, firm or corporation or circumstance, directly involved in the controversy in which such judgment or order shall be rendered.